-How can you tell if your copy is negative Nellie?
+How can you tell if your negative copy is sending visitors away?

 In the ongoing pursuit of the perfect way to properly describe product or service benefits, many advertisers like to employ an additional sense of “urgency”.